CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Data Structures and Algorithms

 \section{Data Structures and Algorithms}

-In this section, we propose a justice-centered approach to Data Structures and Algorithms, or ``CS2'' at many institutions.
+In this section, we propose a justice-centered approach to teaching undergraduate Data Structures and Algorithms, or ``CS2'' at many institutions.
 While CS2 is a broad label representing the second course in computer science, many CS2 courses emphasize the design, implementation, and application of data structures and algorithms.
-Through conversation with experienced instructors, \citeauthor{Porter2018DevelopingCS2} identified ``two largely disjoint courses that are referred to in the CS education community as CS2'': Basic Data Structures and Advanced Data Structures \cite{Porter2018DevelopingCS2}.
+Through conversation with experienced instructors, \citeauthor{Porter2018DevelopingCS2} identified ``two largely disjoint courses that are referred to in the CS education community as CS2''---Basic Data Structures and Advanced Data Structures \cite{Porter2018DevelopingCS2}.
 They argue that, ``At the end of a course on Basic Data Structures, students should be able to: \begin{enumerate} \item Analyze runtime efficiency of algorithms related to data structure design. \item Select appropriate abstract data types for use in a given application. \item Compare data structure tradeoffs to select the appropriate implementation for an abstract data type. \item Design and modify data structures capable of insertion, deletion, search, and related operations. \item Trace through and predict the behavior of algorithms (including code) designed to implement data structure operations. \item Identify and remedy flaws in a data structure implementation that may cause its behavior to differ from the intended design. \end{enumerate} Advanced Data Structures extend these learning objectives to emphasize ``topics that rely on earlier data structures (e.g., balanced trees rely on BSTs, heaps rely on arrays)'' as well as graph representations and graph algorithms \cite{Porter2018DevelopingCS2}.
-Dominant approaches to teaching CS2 center the development of cognitive skills toward relatively standardized data structures and algorithms knowledge.